snowplow/documentation/docs/understanding-tracking-design/create-tracking-plan-with-tracking-scenarios/index.md

 - The decisions you make based on those events
 - What you need to know about those events to make those decisions

-While our Schema technology and Data Structures UI can help you capture the structure and instructions for validating your data, we are now introducing Tracking Scenarios to help capture additional information, such as:
+While our [Schema](/docs/understanding-your-pipeline/schemas/index.md) technology and Data Structures UI can help you capture the structure and instructions for validating your data, we provide Tracking Scenarios, which help capture additional information, such as:

+## Tracking Scenarios Information

 - The events you want to capture on your product
 - The channels or apps where they are created